zkmkarlsruhe/ofxTensorFlow2/README.md

 [optional] for GPU support: refer to https://www.tensorflow.org/install/gpu and install driver and packages

+#### Using libtensorflow Installed to the System

+To use libtensorflow installed to a system path, ie. by your system's package manager, the path(s) need to be added to the project header include and library search paths and the libraries need to be passed to the linker.

+1. If libtensorflow was downloaded to `libs/tensorflow2/`, remove all files in this directory
+2. Edit `addon_config.mk` under the "linux64" build taget: comment the "local path" sections
+3. If using the OF Project Generator, (re)regenerate project files for projects using the addon

+_Note: When using libtensorflow installed to the system, the `LD_LIBRARY_PATH` export is not needed._

 ### macOS

 The cppflow library requires C++14 which needs to be enabled when building on macOS.

 libtensorflow is provided as pre-compiled dynamic libraries.
 On macOS these `.dylib` files need to be configured and copied into the build macOS .app.
 These steps are automated via the `scripts/macos_install_libs.sh` script and can be invoked when building, either by Xcode or the Makefiles.

+Alternatively, you can use libtensorflow compiled and installed to the system, ie. `/usr/local` or `/usr/opt`.
+In this case, the dylibs do not need to be copied into the macOS .app, however the built app will not run on other computers without the same libraries installed to the same location.

 #### Xcode build